Why “Social Studies”

 Sure, it’s a play on words.
 After all, we are a company that specializes in using “social” media channels to conduct in-depth studies, research, and analysis of audiences and individuals.
 However, there’s more to our name than that.

 You may think of social studies as a subject you took in junior high, but it’s not just a class after lunch.
-It’s a way of viewing our world, and analyzing the numberless interactions of people, culture, history, language, geography, politics, and religion.
-It’s seeing how those elements singularly and severally serve as catalysts in people’s lives.
+It’s a way of viewing our world, and analyzing the interactions of people, culture, history, language, geography, politics, and religion.
+It’s seeing how those elements serve as catalysts in people’s lives and how they affect preferences, purchase decisions and the spread of knowledge and information.

 This larger contextual awareness is at the core of our research approach, and central to what we do at the Social Studies Group.

 When we begin a research process or a complex social media monitoring project, we understand that there are specific things that we want to know.
 Some of these are small consumer choices, such as: “what floor cleaner should I choose?”
 Others are major life decisions: “Where do I want to raise my family?”
 “Which car company represents my values?”
 “How does my home communicate my personal style?” and yet others are simply figuring out how to isolate conversations so that you can truly see the pertinent conversations.

 Behind each of these are people and actual conversations, which are comprised of a number of competing and, sometimes, contradictory influences.

 In traditional primary research, such as focus groups and surveys, individuals are queried based upon their relationship to a particular set of choices or decisions.
 Researchers create situations in which they isolate factors and how these factors resonate with a selected audience.